 Opioid use disorder (OUD) is treatable.
 The drug addiction treatment comprises a medically supervised detoxification process and treatment modalities including the use of medication and therapy.
 For the elimination of withdrawal symptoms and relief from cravings, a synthetic opioid known as methadone is frequently used.
 It is used for people addicted to heroin as well as opiates.
 Research has established that methadone, combined with behavioral therapies, reduces many health problems associated with opioid use and also decreases overdose death rate.

 Another synthetic opioid, buprenorphine, is also used in drug addiction treatment for heroin and other opiates.
 In addition, naltrexone is used for preventing a relapse.
 A short-acting opioid, naloxone is also used widely to treat overdoses.

 Behavioral therapies comprise family therapy, counseling, support groups, and psychotherapy.

 Opioid addiction is a menace that has destroyed the life of many individuals.
 However, seeking substance abuse treatment at the right time for this brain disease can ensure long-term drug recovery.
 Invictus Health Group is a leading name in treatment for opioid addiction.
-Our certified medical team offers research-backed detoxification process that ensures safe withdrawal, complemented by medications and alternate therapies.
+Our partner’s certified-medical team offers research-backed detoxification process that ensures safe with-drawl, complemented by medications and alternate therapies.

-We pride ourselves for being a well-structured, safe, evidence-based facility for anyone battling opioid addiction.
+We pride ourselves for working with well-structured, safe, evidence-based facilities for anyone battling opioid addiction.
 To learn more about how Invictus Health Group can help you or a loved one overcome their addiction to opioids, get in touch with a substance abuse treatment specialist by calling our helpline 866-548-0190.
 You can also chat online with a representative for further assistance.